ryanmorr/ryanmorr.github.io/_posts/2013-09-23-reinventing-the-try-catch-block.md

 ## Drawbacks

 Despite some of the advantages to this approach, it is not without its caveats.
 One such disadvantage is when the “catch” handler is invoked in the case of an error and another error occurs within the handler, then both errors will propagate to the browser.
-This happens because control still hasn&#8217;t left the `window.onerror` event handler from the initial error, raising another error will stop execution and resort to the default behaviour.
+This happens because control still hasn't left the `window.onerror` event handler from the initial error, raising another error will stop execution and resort to the default behaviour.
 This makes nested `tryCatch` calls infeasible.

 Another drawback inherent to `window.onerror` is that once an error is encountered, the browser will stop execution following the invocation of the event handler.
 Any code following the `tryCatch` call will be skipped as the interpreter will instead proceed to the next script block (`<script></script>`) if it exists.
 This is unavoidable, only a catch block is capable of truly suppressing an error without halting execution.
 Of course, if no further execution is required than this drawback is irrelevant.